A roundup of things lost, including gold scams, castaways, hallucinogenic kids shows, desert citadels, and animal war heroes…

-The Grafton wrecked in the Auckland Islands in 1864, the five survivors lived 19 desolate months—and, mind you, they weren’t rescued so much as they built a new ship to sail out for help.
-At the same time, some 19 crew members of the Invercauld were on the other side of the island; only three survived (possibly by resorting to cannibalism).
+The Grafton wrecked in the Auckland Islands in 1864, and the five survivors lived 19 desolate months there.
+They weren’t rescued so much as they built a new ship to sail out for help.
+At the same time, some 19 crew members of the Invercauld were on the other side of the island; only three of them survived, purportedly by resorting to cannibalism.
 Two years later fifteen survivors of the wreck of the General Grant made it ashore, only ten survived the 1.5 years until rescue.

 Mostly I bring this story up because the depots were built with this inscription: “The curse of the widow and fatherless light upon the man that breaks open this box, whilst he has a ship at his back.”
-This is just one man’s opinion, but…maybe they could have gone with something less dark?
-It may as well have said “here are some sardines while you wait for the sweet release of death.”
+Just one man’s opinion, but maybe they could have gone with something less dark.
+This may as well have said “unceasing existential terror is laid out before you, preceding a long and tortuous death, but here are some sardines and hardtack.”

 • • •

-4. I’ve heard of the Lost Dutchman’s Mine—rather appropriately thought to be located somewhere in the Superstition Mountains—but it turns out that lost mines are a common enough trope to have their own (extremely long) list on Wikipedia.
+4. The Lost Dutchman’s Mine is, rather appropriately, said to be located somewhere in the Superstition Mountains.
+It turns out that lost mines are a common enough trope to have their own Wikipedia list.
 It also turns out that the actual “lost Dutchman” was not Dutch but German.
-It also turns out that, somewhat ironically, Arizona’s Lost Dutchman’s Mine state park does not allow gold mining.
+It also turns out that, ironically, Arizona’s Lost Dutchman’s Mine state park does not allow gold mining.

 Here are some other actual lost mines: Lost Lemon Mine, Jolly Jack’s Lost Mine, Johanssen’s Lost Platinum Cache, Lost Pegleg Mine, Lost Cement Mine, Death Valley Scotty’s Secret Mine, Two Frenchmen Mine, Janni’s Chimney, and, I swear: Lost Dutch Oven Mine.

-About Scotty’s secret mine: it’s named for Walter Edward Scott (1872-1954) aka Death Valley Scotty, and perhaps the most notorious gold grifting, ore swindling, lode hoaxing flim-flam man in the entire southwest.
-One story about Scott is almost-too-accurately titled “A Hole in the Ground with a Liar at the Top”; his motto may as well have been “I cannot not tell a lie,” assuming it wasn’t already “there’s no such thing as bad publicity.”
+About Scotty’s secret mine: it’s named for Walter Edward Scott (1872-1954), aka Death Valley Scotty, and perhaps the most notorious gold grifting, ore swindling, lode hoaxing flim-flam man in the entire southwest.
+One story about Scott is almost-too-accurately titled “A Hole in the Ground with a Liar at the Top”; Scotty’s motto must have been “I cannot not tell a lie,” assuming it wasn’t “there’s no such thing as bad publicity.”

-After a brief career stunt riding in Buffalo Bill’s wild west show, Scott set to his first con: attracting seed money (in parlance, grubstake) for a gold mine that didn’t exist.
-He collected $5000, and when finally called on to produce some, you know, actual gold, claimed he was robbed of a sack full of gold dust while on the train.
-That story got him in all the newspapers and was the beginning of a life-long love affair with seeing his name in print.
+After a brief career stunt riding in Buffalo Bill’s wild west show, Scott set to his first con: attracting seed money—in parlance, grubstake—for a gold mine that didn’t exist.
+He collected $5000, which was great until he was called on by investors to produce some, you know, actual gold.
+So Scotty claimed that, of all the luck, he had been robbed of a sack full of gold dust while on the train to deliver it to his benefactors!
+The story got him in the newspapers and began a life-long love affair with seeing his name in print.

-Scott then: a) pulled the same scheme on Albert Johnson, an Ohio millionaire (remember that name), b) bought a customized train to break the coast-to-coast speed record (mission accomplished), c) swindled multiple other people with fraudulent mine claims, d) starred in a play about himself, playing himself, but was arrested for fraud when the curtain came down on opening night, e) in 1912, ended up in jail for fraud.
+Scott then: a) pulled the same scheme on Albert Johnson, an Ohio millionaire (remember that name), b) bought a customized train to break the coast-to-coast speed record, c) swindled multiple other people with fraudulent mine claims, d) starred in a play about himself, playing himself, only to be arrested for fraud when the curtain came down on opening night, and e) ended up in jail for fraud in 1912.

-After his release, Scott settled in Death Valley.
-He very neary ended up back in jail when he bragged about having sold a new mine for $1 million dollars, then realizing that, shit, he still had creditors who wanted money.
-Around 1915 he was visited by Albert Johnson, victim of one of Scott’s vaporware mine hustles.
-Johnson, oft-described as eccentric, formed an odd sort of friendship with Scott and, with his wife, a fascination with the desert.
-So they built a vacation estate, in Death Valley.
-An actual castle, with an actual turret, in the middle of nowhere:
+Upon his release, Scott settled in Death Valley.
+His freedom was almost short-lived: almost as soon as he arrived, he began telling locals that he’d sold a gold mine for $1 million—then recanting the story when he realized that popularizing his faux-windfall might attract the dozens of creditors he owed.
+Around 1915, he was visited by Albert Johnson, victim to one of Scott’s vaporware mine hustles.
+Johnson, oft-described as eccentric, somehow formed a friendship with the man who’d hornswaggled him; he and his wife also became enchanged with the desert.
+So they built a vacation estate, in Death Valley: an actual castle, with an actual turret, in the middle of absolutely nowhere.

-Despite not owning it or living in it, it became known as Scotty’s Castle.
-Of course, Scott still had creditors, and it took a fair amount of paperwork to prove to them that, despite the name, he didn’t own the vacation home.
-Johnson, meanwhile was supporting Scott’s estranged wife and child.
-The castle is now part of a national park, although it was recently damaged in a massive flood (what engineers called a “probable maximum flood event”) and will be closed until at least 2019.
+Despite not owning it or living in it, the compound became known as Scotty’s Castle.
+It took a fair amount of pleading and paperwork for Scott to convince his many creditors that, despite the sobriquet, the vacation home was not his.
+Johnson, meanwhile, was supporting Scott’s estranged wife and child.
+The castle is now part of a national park, although it was recently damaged in a massive flood—engineers called it a “probable maximum flood event”—and will be closed until at least 2019.